A Guide to Profit and Loss (P&L)

 From the P&L’s perspective, the business hasn’t profited by £5,000 from taking out the loan – as the business has an obligation to pay back this £5,000 in full.
 The interest payments are shown as a loss on the P&L because these are losses in addition to the £5,000 that must be repaid.

-I hope that’s helped you understand the relationship between the cash flow and the profit and loss reports!
+I hope that’s helped you understand the relationship between the cash flow and the profit and loss statement!
 It’s good to have some clear examples that explain what’s happening.

 How Brixx helped me understand the P&L

-I mentioned right at the start that I work in financial software – my colleagues and I make a simple, flexible financial forecasting app called Brixx (you can try it for free right here).
+I mentioned right at the start that I work in financial software – my colleagues and I make a simple, flexible financial forecasting app called Brixx.
 Luckily for me, I’ve never had to build a P&L from scratch – Brixx has always performed this task for me.
-This has helped me learn about the financial implications of real-world business activities – as Brixx generates the P&L, Cash Flow and Balance Sheet from my financial forecasts.
+This has helped me learn about the financial implications of real-world business activities.

 Even now the P&L can take a minute to get my head around sometimes (usually in the minute before my first coffee of the day).
-But I hope this article has helped you get a firmer grasp of Why Things Are The Way They Are in the world of profit and loss!
+But I hope this article has helped you get a firmer grasp of why things are they way that they are in the world of profit and loss!